-2.8 HULL TO DECK JOINT
+2.9 HULL TO DECK JOINT

 When most of the major components of the interior have been installed, the hull is made ready to receive the deck.
-Built into the hull is an internal hull flange approximately 3-1/4" wide and 3/8" thick.
+Built into the hull is an internal hull flange.
 (See the enclosed drawing for details of this assembly.)
-This internal flange is made up of the same layers of woven roving that form the topsides of the hull.
+This internal flange is made up of the same layers of woven roving that form the topsides of the hull and also the added laminates for champlate reinforcement.